Phobias and Fear of Flying Manchester Hypnotherapy

 This fear is not entirely irrational.
 All forms of travel carry some risk, and I’ll receive more enquiries whenever air travel hits the headlines.
 However, this phobia isn’t just a simple fear of crashing.
 It is usually more complex than that.

 I’ve helped many people with their fear of flying, and I understand the issues at play – even in stubborn cases.
 Email me to find out more.

 Many people in Manchester struggle with phobias.
 Here are the most common ones:

 - Driving phobias.
 People become fearful of driving for various reasons.
-Sometimes the causes are obvious: accidents, near misses, etc. Sometimes the reasons are more obscure, e.g. bereavement or bullying at work.
+Sometimes the causes are obvious: accidents, near misses, etc. Sometimes the reasons are more obscure, e.g. a recent bereavement or bullying at work.
 Typical triggers include motorways, bridges, and busy junctions.

 - Performance phobias.
 People often struggle under scrutiny, especially when their performance is being judged.
-This phobia includes public speaking (presentations, best man speeches); driving tests, music and sports performance; and academic exams.
+This phobia includes public speaking (presentations, best man speeches), driving tests, music and sports performance, and academic exams.

 - Medical phobias.
-These phobias include visits to the doctors or dentists; health anxieties, needles, or a fear of infection; and bodily matters such as a fear of blood, vomit, or choking.
+These phobias include visits to the doctors or dentists; health anxieties, needles, or a fear of infection, and bodily matters such as a fear of blood, vomit, or choking.
 We can also become fixated on (or afraid of) needing the toilet in public.